Kiki Iriafen: Washington Mystics (2025–present)

 On April 14, 2025, Iriafen was selected fourth overall by the Washington Mystics in the 2025 WNBA draft.
 She was named Rookie of the Month for May after averaging 13.9 points, 10.1 rebounds, and 1.0 assists per game while shooting 47.4% from the field.

 On September 4, 2025 she scored 18 points and got 13 rebounds, breaking the franchise record for most double-doubles in a season with 16.
 The previous record of 15 was set by Crystal Langhorne in 2010.

 Unrivaled

 On November 5th, 2025, it was announced that Iriafen had been drafted by Phantom BC for the 2026 Unrivaled season.

+National team career

+Iriafen made her debut United States senior team start on March 12, 2026, recording 10 points and five rebounds in a 91–48 win over Puerto Rico in the FIBA World Cup qualification tournament in San Juan, Puerto Rico.